tarantool/doc/doc/reference/configuration/cfg_authentication.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies a period of time (in seconds) that a specific user should wait for the next attempt after failed authentication.
+    Specify a period of time (in seconds) that a specific user should wait for the next attempt after failed authentication.

     With the configuration below, Tarantool refuses the authentication attempt if the previous